 - Massage the affected muscles and apply ice to relieve spasms.

-For combat athletes, a major risk factor of electrolyte imbalance is dehydration as the body loses so much water and so many electrolytes through sweat.
+A major risk factor of electrolyte imbalance is dehydration as the body loses so much water and so many electrolytes through sweat.
 To assess how hydrated your body is, try these tips:

 - Dry skin: Cracked or dry skin and lips are a tell-tale sign of dehydration.
 If you can’t tell upon first glance, run your nails in a line over your skin.
 If a white scratch is left behind, your skin is dry and you’re likely dehydrated.

-- Check your urine: Dark yellow pee is a definite warning sign of mild or severe dehydration.
+- Check your urine: Dark yellow urine is a definite warning sign of mild or severe dehydration.
 Ultimately, good hydration is indicated through a very light urine colour.
 You may also urinate less than normal if you’re dehydrated.

 - Headaches: Even mild dehydration can cause headaches.
 If you find yourself suffering often, you may want to increase your fluid intake.